1 - Secure connectivity with CNI and Network Policy

 Headline/Feature EKS Anywhere Default Cilium Cilium OSS Isovalent Cilium Enterprise

-Networking Routing (CNI)
+Networking Routing with tunneling mode

 Load-Balancing (L3/L4)